py60800/tunedb/WINDOWS.md

 **Prepare the repository for your tunes:**

-The default structure is ~/Music/MuseScore/_TuneKind_/  with one subfolder per tune kind
+The default structure is $HOME/Music/MuseScore/_TuneKind_/  with one subfolder per tune kind

-You can use the sample.zip (from the samples) to create your initial environment (unzip from ~/Music/MuseScore folder)
+You can use the sample.zip (from the samples directory) to create your initial environment.
+Extract it to $HOME/Music/MuseScore folder)

 ### Start the application

-run "tunedb.exe" from MSYS2/UCRT64 prompt.
+Run "tunedb.exe" from MSYS2/UCRT64 prompt.

 The launch of TuneDB can scripted to ease the launch from Windows native environment.